Arianna Scavetti

 Arianna Scavetti is a partner in Weil’s Washington, D.C. office, where she focuses on complex trial and appellate litigation in state and federal courts around the country.

-Arianna represents corporate clients in a wide range and at all phases of commercial litigation.
-In 2023, Benchmark Litigation named Arianna to its “40 & Under List”.
-In 2023, Arianna was recognized by Law360 as a “Rising Star” in Sports & Betting, and was shortlisted as a finalist for Media & Entertainment Lawyer of the Year by Euromoney Legal Media Group for its Women in Business Law Americas Awards.
+Arianna has been widely recognized as one of the country’s top up-and-coming litigators.
+She has twice been recognized in Benchmark Litigation’s “40 & Under List,” and was featured in Lawdragon 500’s 2024 “X – The Next Generation” list.
+In 2023, Law360 selected Arianna as a national “Rising Star” in Sports & Betting, and in 2025, Lawdragon 500 named her to its inaugural “Leading Entertainment, Sports & Media Lawyers” list.
 Arianna has been recognized by Best Lawyers: Ones to Watch in America in the areas of mass tort and class action litigation, labor and employment litigation, and appellate practice.
-She was also was named by The Legal 500 as a “Next Generation Partner” in advertising and marketing litigation.
+She has also been named by The Legal 500 as a “Next Generation Partner” in sports and in advertising and marketing litigation.

-Arianna regularly defends clients in the consumer products space against class actions involving allegations of consumer fraud and deception under state and federal law.
-She has secured significant victories at the trial and appellate levels for companies in cases challenging product labeling and marketing as false or misleading.
-Arianna also advises companies on environmental, social, and governance commitments and marketing.
-She provides strategic guidance to clients on products labels and marketing materials related to sustainability and defends against claims challenging conditions and practices in companies’ global supply chains, including allegations of “greenwashing.”
+Arianna specializes in advising and representing public-facing corporate clients in a wide range and at all phases of commercial litigation.
+In the consumer products space, Arianna regularly defends clients against class actions involving allegations of consumer fraud and deception under state and federal law.
+She has secured significant victories at the trial and appellate levels for companies in cases challenging product labeling and marketing as false or misleading, and in 2025, Euromoney Legal Media Group shortlisted her for “North America Product Liability Lawyer of the Year” as part of its Women in Business Law Americas Awards.
+Arianna regularly advises companies on environmental, social, and governance commitments and marketing.
+She provides strategic guidance to clients on product labels and marketing materials related to sustainability and defends against claims challenging conditions and practices in companies’ global supply chains, including allegations of public nuisance or “greenwashing.”

 Some of Arianna’s additional recent representative engagements include:*

-- Representing several leading food and beverage companies in over 25 class actions alleging consumer fraud and deception.
+• Representing several leading food and beverage companies in over 25 class actions alleging consumer fraud and deception.

-- Representing global food and beverage companies in complex litigation matters challenging supply chain practices and product labeling.
+• Representing global food and beverage companies in complex litigation matters challenging supply chain practices and product labeling.

-- Representing a financial services firm in a suit alleging conspiracy claims under the TVPRA.
+• Representing a financial services firm in a suit alleging conspiracy claims under the TVPRA.

-- Representing the Players Association for the U.S. Men’s National Soccer Team as amicus curiae in support of the U.S. Women’s National Soccer Team in high-profile equal pay litigation brought against the U.S. Soccer Federation.
+• Representing the Players Association for the U.S. Men’s National Soccer Team as amicus curiae in support of the U.S. Women’s National Soccer Team in high-profile equal pay litigation brought against the U.S. Soccer Federation.

-- Representing several prominent men’s and women’s professional and collegiate Players Associations as amici curiae before the Supreme Court in challenging the NCAA’s amateurism rules as violating the antitrust laws.
+• Representing several prominent men’s and women’s professional and collegiate Players Associations as amici curiae before the Supreme Court in challenging the NCAA’s amateurism rules as violating the antitrust laws.

-- Representing the National Women’s Law Center and Women’s Sports Foundation as amici curiae in support of former college athletes alleging Title IX violations by a university based on sexual abuse they suffered at the hands of a university sports team doctor.
+• Representing the National Women’s Law Center and Women’s Sports Foundation as amici curiae in support of former college athletes alleging Title IX violations by a university based on sexual abuse they suffered at the hands of a university sports team doctor.

-- Representing David Faulkner, who was wrongly convicted of murder, in pro bono litigation that secured a grant of his petition for writ of actual innocence and won his unconditional release from custody after 21 years of confinement.
+• Representing David Faulkner, who was wrongly convicted of murder, in pro bono litigation that secured a grant of his petition for writ of actual innocence and won his unconditional release from custody after 21 years of confinement.

 Prior to joining Weil, Arianna worked at another global law firm.
 From 2016 to 2017, Arianna served as a law clerk to the Honorable Anthony J. Scirica of the United States Court of Appeals for the Third Circuit.
 She graduated summa cum laude from the University of Pennsylvania Law School and earned her undergraduate degree with honors in Law, Letters, and Society from the University of Chicago.